-Leptomycin B is supplied as a 200 μM solution in ethanol within a sealed container.
-Please use a needle and syringe to remove the solution from the vial.
+Leptomycin B is supplied as a 200 μM solution in ethanol.
 All dilutions, except the final dilution, must be performed in ethanol.
 Final dilutions can be performed in culture media.
-Working concentrations and length of treatment can vary depending on the desired effect, but 1-20 nM for 3 hours generally inhibits most nuclear export.
+Working concentrations and length of treatment can vary depending on the desired effect, but 5-80 nM for 3 hours generally inhibits most nuclear export.
 Soluble and stable in ethanol.
 Leptomycin B is not stable in DMSO; do not dilute in DMSO.

 In order to minimize evaporation, it is recommended that the LMB vial be kept on ice when in use.